 Now I have seen Tabo Monastery that is usually called the Ajanta of the Himalayas.
 I must admit the murals there are much better, but what makes Alchi special is the giant sculptures of Bodhisattvas in all the five or six rooms of the monastery.
 The sculptures are 2-3 storeys high and stand across these floors with each of the floor and ceilings painted in vibrant colors.

-First temple called Lotsa temple has walls covered with small Buddha paintings in the manner of thousand Buddhas.
+The first temple called Lotsa temple has walls covered with small Buddha paintings in the manner of thousand Buddhas.
 But of course, there are far more than thousand Buddhas painted in this room.
 In the Vairocana temple next door, there are Mandalas painted.
 That is pretty usual in Buddhist monasteries.
 But what makes the Alchi Monastery Mandalas unique is the embossed work on them that kind of gives them a frame.
 At places, I also felt that there are placeholders for precious gems and stones but could not verify the same.
 Being a mud structure with not much upkeep, paintings are lost in many places; some patchy restoration work can be seen at places.

 At Manjushri temple, you see four different images of her in 4 colors – golden, orange, blue and green placed back to back.
 The ceiling of this temple has all the designs that resemble textile designs interspersed with hunting scenes depicting various animals including tigers and horses and arms like bows and arrows.
 Alchi monastery is the first place where I saw the use of black and white colors for painting.
 While usually, they are missing from the palette except as support colors for skin tone and hair.